The more reactive metals react with acids to form salt and hydrogen gas. This can be shown in an equation:

 During this reaction bubbles of hydrogen gas will be released and the test tube will become hot because it's an exothermic reaction (heat is released).

 Metals react with sulfuric acid to produce sulfate salts:

 zinc + sulfuric acid zinc sulfate + hydrogen

 Metals react with nitric acid to produce nitrate salts:

 magnesium + nitric acid magnesium nitrate + hydrogen

 As you can see from the equations the reaction of a metal and acid produces hydrogen gas.
 This gas can easily be identified in the lab because it burns with a pop when introduced to a naked flame.

-The 'POP!" is the reaction between the hydrogen and the oxygen in the air to produce water vapour.
+The 'POP!' is the reaction between the hydrogen and the oxygen in the air that produces water vapour.

 Let's put that all into context by having a look at a few questions.